 Now install phpMyAdmin by typing the following command in the terminal:

 Restart Apache to reload all the changes done:

 sudo systemctl restart apache2

 You will be asked for basic configuration for phpMyAdmin.
 First, you will need to select Apache as a web server.

 Step 4.
 Configure phpMyAdmin.

-Finally, open your browser and surf to http://your-ip-address/phpmyadmin and your phpmyadmin will ask you for user and password of your mysql installation, you can use root as user and the root mysql password, or any other mysql user/password.
+Finally, open your browser and surf to http://your-ip-address/phpmyadmin and your PHPMyAdmin will ask you for the user and password of your MySQL installation, you can use root as user and the root MySQL password, or any other MySQL user/password.

 Congratulations!
 You have successfully installed phpMyAdmin.
 Thanks for using this tutorial for installing phpMyAdmin in Linux Mint 19 Tricia systems.
 For additional help or useful information, we recommend you to check the official phpMyAdmin website.